| Title: | Bayesian Methods for Optimal Threshold Estimation |

 title of the graph. |

 The function uses regression splines to plot the marker-by-treatment predictiveness curves.
-This graph may be used to check graphically the strength of the marker-by-treatment interaction, and to know whether low values of the marker are associated with a better response of the reference treatment (this information is needed in the trtSelThresh
+This graph may be used to check graphically the strength of the marker-by-treatment interaction, and to know whether low values of the marker are associated with a better response of the reference treatment (this information is needed in the trtSelThresh function).

 None